CptAwe/Hacker101/4-Encrypted Pastebin/ReadMe.md

 ProgrammingError: (1064, "You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'from tracking' at line 1")
 ```

 It took 3 hours to get that result...
 Thanks *Werner*...
-Now we know that the database is using MariaDB.
+At least now we know that the database is using MariaDB.

+Aaaaaanyway...
+I consider this flag solved, ok.
+Don't @ me!

 ### Notes:
-* The server seems to use a persistent IV, so the solutions are always the same.
+* The server seems to use a persistent IV, so the solutions are always the same if the payload is consistent, so you can continue where you left off after each server reboot.